-The tabby Maine Coon color is extremely popular, and common since the Maine Coons we see today are thought to be descendents of the tabby Maine Coons first identified in Maine, during the 1800’s.
-This coloring is available in a range of different markings, such as spots, swirls and stripes across their fur.
+The tabby Maine Coon color is extremely popular and common.
+The Maine Coons we see today are thought to be descendants of the tabby Maine Coons first identified in Maine, during the 1800s.
+This coloring is available in a range of different markings, such as spots, swirls, and stripes across their fur.

 Due to the variety of tabby colorings, the Cat Fanciers Association (CFA) divides this color class into the following groups, according to their distinctive stripes and patterns:

 - Classic Tabby Pattern

 - Mackerel Tabby Pattern

 Characterised by their dense, broad, and clearly defined markings.

 Classic tabbies are easily recognizable by the blotches on their sides, which are often referred to as ‘targets’.
 They have the characteristic ‘M’ marking on their forehead and swirls on their cheeks.
 Additionally, you will see vertical lines on the back of their heads, which extend to butterfly wing patterns covering their shoulders.